digital-sound-antiques/emu8950/README.md

 =======

 A Y8950 emulator written in C.
-Rythm mode are not supported yet.
+Rythm-mode is not supported yet.